ChrisW-priv/PersonalVault/zettelkasten/Determinant of a matrix.md

 Notice: first 3 components are products of components of diagonals from one side.
 Other three are products of components of diagonals from the other side.

 #### For general n $\times$ n matrix
-In general if is possible to calcualte a determinant of any matrix recursively similarly to the way shown in 3d example.
+In general if is possible to calculate a determinant of any matrix recursively similarly to the way shown in 3d example.
 It is important to remember that the signs of components switches between + and -.
-However, if we want to start from different collumn you can!
+However, if we want to start from different column you can!
 Remember that + and - sign follow chess board pattern like the one below:
 $$\begin{bmatrix} + & - & + & - \\ - & + & - & + \\ + & - & + & - \\ - & + & - & + \\ \end{bmatrix}$$
 > [!sidenote]
 >  For each index sign of the index will be determined by equation: $-1^{i+j}$.